GSA/digitalgov.gov/content/posts/2015-04-14-social-sharing-buttons-location-location-location.md

   - social media metrics
 ---

-{% img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2015/04/400-x-72-fb-twitter-email-plus-sign.jpg" alt="Four typical social share icon buttons for Facebook, Twitter, email and the plus sign for more options in a horizontal line." %}
+{{< legacy-img src="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2015/04/400-x-72-fb-twitter-email-plus-sign.jpg" alt="Four typical social share icon buttons for Facebook, Twitter, email and the plus sign for more options in a horizontal line." >}}

 DigitalGov has seen posts from members of the community who land on opposite sides regarding social sharing buttons.
 There are those who find social sharing buttons useful ([When Sharing Buttons Work](https://www.WHATEVER/2014/04/23/when-sharing-buttons-work/)) and those who’ve found the opposite ([To Use Social Sharing Buttons or Not](https://www.WHATEVER/2014/04/02/to-use-social-sharing-buttons-or-not/)).
 I’d argue the utility can be found in adjusting how, or more specifically where, you use them.
 But first…